United Nations Command honors fallen Korean War heroes

-Members of Osan Air Base, Republic of Korea, render a salute as the remains of those thought to be of U.S. soldiers killed in action during the 1950-1953 Korean War, being lifted in to a Boeing 747 during a repatriation ceremony at Osan AB, ROK, June 26, 2020.
-The United Nations Command in Korea remains committed to enforcing the 1953 UN Armistice Agreement and overseeing activities such as this repatriation.
+A member of the United Nations Command Honor Guard performs a digified transfer of remains thought to belong to U.S. soldiers onto a Boeing 747 during a repatriation ceremony at Osan Air Base, Republic of Korea, June 26, 2020.
+The aircraft will deliver the remains to Joint Base Pearl Harbor-Hickam, Hawaii, where members of the Defense POW/MIA Accounting Agency will attempt to identify the remains of the fallen.
 (U.S. Air Force photo by Senior Airman Denise M. Jenson)

 |Date Taken: